hitecherik/BlankBlog/README.md

 Changing the `$sql` and `$dateformat` variables is optional, but **don't** delete them from the file.

-Once you've saved these, open `setup.php` in the browser.
-If you see a success message, you're good to go!
+Once you've saved these, open the homepage and try to create a post.
+If it works, then you're good to go!

 ## Building on BlankBlog

 BlankBlog is very easy to build on.
-There are 11 main PHP files:
+There are 10 main PHP files:

 - `common.php` - contains the header, footer and the blog's root url
 - `index.php` - blog home page